ExceptionalBeasts/lambda-node-serverless-starter-kit/README.md

 # Lambda Node Boilerplate
 A barebones reference implementation and starting point for Lambda projects deployed via the Serverless CLI, and running on Node.js with Webpack, Closure Compiler, Standard JS, and Mocha/Chai/Sinon.
+For the sake of demonstration, this implementation:
+1. creates a route named "query" in API Gateway.
-It implements a Lambda service via an API Gateway endpoint, and for the sake of demonstration, accepts one querystring parameter named `myParam`.
+1. accepts one querystring parameter named `myParam`.

 ## Install
 ```